Main Research Topics

 Light opens up a wide range of possibilities for metrology and sensor technology (optical fiber sensors, planar waveguide sensors, laser-based sensors, biophotonic sensors, etc.).

 We are interested in novel principles for optical sensing and in developing new sensing applications.
 Our research currently includes displacement, vibration and stress sensors that can be used in a variety of scenarios and applications.
+In addition, we are interested in applications of Fiber Bragg Grating sensors in constructions and biomedical fields.